 - The best way to practice is to take turns with friends or family at home; that way, everyone can enjoy themselves and improve their dart-throwing skills!

 Now that you know the general rules and regulations of a dartboard, it’s time to set up your own.
-Get yourself regulation-sized dartboard for best results or find one at your local bar or pub!
-With regular practice your friends will be impressed by how skilled you are in no time!
+Get yourself a regulation-sized dartboard for best results or find one at your local bar or pub!
+With regular practice, your friends will be impressed by how skilled you are in no time!